PyO3/pyo3/guide/src/class.md

 `__init__` method of `PyDict` been called.
 In this case by defining an own `init` method it's possible to stop initialization flow.

-If you declare an own `init` method you may need to call a super class `__init__` method explicitly like that happens in a regular Python code.
+If you declare an own `init` method you may need to call a super class' `__init__` method explicitly like that happens in a regular Python code.

 To declare an initializer, you need to define a method and annotate it with the `#[init]` attribute.
-An `init` method must have the same input paretemeters signature like in the constructor method.
+An `init` method must have the same input parameters signature like in the constructor method.

 Like in the constructor case the Rust method name isn't important.